LukasLJL/CarService/README.md

 This script will create some sample data*
 ## HowToUse
 A Car can have to following properties:
-- marke
+- marke - brand
-- modell
+- model - model
-- gewicht
+- gewicht - weight
-- leistung
+- leistung - power
-- drehmoment
+- drehmoment - torque
-- farbe
+- farbe - color
-- tueren
+- tueren - number of doors
-- klasse
+- klasse - car typ (cabrio, coupe, etc.)
-- motor_art
+- motor_art - engine typ (diesel, gasoline, electric)
+## Doc
+- you can generate a javadoc with ``mvn javadoc:javadoc`` in the project folder.
+The javadoc files will be generated in ``./target/site/apidocs``
+- also, you can use Swagger ``http://localhost:8080/swagger-ui``